Robbery and Theft

 It is normal for victims to feel these emotions and emotional and practical support is available to help reduce the impact of the crime.

-If you have been a victim of robbery or theft and need further support, please use the search function to find an organisation who can help you.
+If you have been a victim of robbery or theft and need further support, please contact us by visiting Get Support Now.

 - If you have to walk alone at night take extra care.
 If possible stay on roads that are well lit and relatively busy.
 Avoid short cuts that involve alleyways or walking across parks or commons unless they are well-lit.